RayJameson/astronvim_config/.github/README.md

 ### ~~Random alpha header~~

-I removed alpha plugin because it's doesn't bring any functionality, but takes some of loading time If you want to yoink that random alpha header - [config file](header-config), and [here is how to add it](how-to-add-random-alpha-header)
+I removed alpha plugin because it's doesn't bring any functionality, but takes some of loading time If you want to yoink that random alpha header - [config file][header-config], and [here is how to add it][how-to-add-random-alpha-header]

 [astrotheme-config]: https://github.com/RayJameson/astronvim_config/blob/main/highlights/astrotheme.lua#L3-L5